 Here are the two most important things to keep in mind while writing clean reusable React components:

 1. Avoid Side Effects.
 Don’t put logic that interacts with external data (like making API calls) directly inside a reusable component.
-Instead, pass this logic as props to the component.
+Instead, pass this logic as props

 For example, if a button does more than just looking pretty, like fetching data from the internet, it might not be reusable.